svegalopez/cli-tool/README.md

 ## Comments

 I tried this approach using streams with the idea that the csv file could potentially include millions of rows.
-For this particular example we only had approx 350 rows so a more simpler approach could have also worked!
+For this particular example we only had approx 350 rows so a simpler approach would have worked, but I wanted to experiment.
 Using streams, and specifically the ```.pipe``` method, node.js handles the back pressure, so the program will not choke the available memory of the host.
 A csv row is read, transformed into an object and accumulated in an array ```rows```.